-Nearly 21 years ago, we set out to help the church in North America be the hands and feet of Jesus by serving the poorest of the poor.
+In 1990, we set out to help the church in North America be the hands and feet of Jesus by serving the poorest of the poor.
 More than a billion people in the world live on less than a dollar a day.
-783 million people lack access to safe drinking water.
+At least 785 million people lack access to safe drinking water.

 For all practical purposes, these statistics refer to the same people; around the world, communities are trapped in debilitating poverty because they constantly suffer from water-related diseases and parasites, and/or because they spend long stretches of their time carrying water over long distances.

 In response to this need, we implement participatory, community-based water solutions in developing countries.
-Since we started, we’ve completed more than 10,000 water projects (and counting!) for communities in 26 countries.
+Since we started, we’ve completed nearly 23,000 water projects (and counting!).

 It all began in 1990, when a group from Houston, Texas, traveled to Kenya and saw the desperate need for clean drinking water.
 They returned to Houston and founded a 501(c)3 non-profit.
 The fledgling organization equipped and trained a team of Kenyan drillers, and LWI Kenya began operations the next year under the direction of a national board.
 That pattern continues today; we train, consult, and equip local people to implement solutions in their own communities in the countries where we work.